 However teaching children to love and respect in a digital age is not a technological issue – far from it.
 It is an issue of character and behaviour.
 We must first understand that social media and all its digital neighbours are communication tools.
 What people or in this case teenagers use these tools to communicate is entirely dependent on their personal values, understanding, exposure and upbringing.

 From the teenage years, kids begin to see themselves as adults or rather pseudo-adults – and therefore challenge getting direct advice from parents.
 However, as parents, we still have the responsibility to raise them right and guide them through the teenage years.
 If you are dealing with secrecy, disrespectful actions and comments, understanding where they are coming from will help you identify the root problem and develop appropriate strategies to turn your teen around.
-If you notice attitudes you are not happy with it will definitely be evident on the teen both in reality and the virtual world.
+As your teenager starts to explore relationships, having a solid understanding of love will help her recognise it later.

 Communication is at the heart of relationships and interaction, children need to first understand the importance of respectful and appropriate behaviour before dealing with how to interact face to face and in the digital space.